tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/常见问题/安全相关问题_intl_en.md

 - Global SMS: select **Statistics and Analytics** > **Global SMS** > **Message Records** to query or export records within a specified time period.

 ### Is there a limit on the number of Global SMS messages that can be sent?
 Up to 1,000 Global SMS messages can be sent per day under one Tencent Cloud account.
-If you need to adjust this limit, please [contact us](https://intl.cloud.tencent.com/document/product/382/3773).
+If you need to adjust this limit, please contact [SMS Helper](https://tccc.qcloud.com/web/im/index.html#/chat?webAppId=8fa15978f85cb41f7e2ea36920cb3ae1&title=Sms).